Sound legal guidance today can provide ample protection down the road

 Courts generally require that, for a non-compete to be enforceable, it must set forth reasonable, well-defined limitations on the time, scope, and geographic area of the competition restrictions.
 The agreement should not be any more restrictive on the former employee than what is reasonably necessary to protect the employer’s interest.
 If an agreement is found to be more restrictive than necessary, the court can either refuse to enforce it or limit its application to the point that it becomes reasonable.

 The “reasonableness” of an agreement’s scope, time, and geography restrictions will depend upon the nature of the employer’s business and the interest being protected.
-A non-compete that prohibits an employee from ever again working in a field in which the employer does business will almost never be enforceable, even if it is narrowly limited in scope and area.
+Noncompete agreements that prohibit an employee from ever again working in a field in which the employer does business will almost never be enforceable, even if it is narrowly limited in scope and area.
 Likewise, it is usually not reasonable to prohibit a former employee from working in a geographic area in which the former employee has no business presence; nor is it reasonable to prohibit the employee from working in a business field in which the employer is not involved.
-In this way, a non-compete agreement in favor of a large company doing business nationwide in a wide variety of fields might be enforceable where the same agreement, if in favor of a more limited, regional business, might be unenforceable.
+In this way, a noncompete agreement in favor of a large company doing business nationwide in a wide variety of fields might be enforceable where the same agreement, if in favor of a more limited, regional business, might be unenforceable.

 Courts will sometimes consider facts not directly related to the noncompetition restrictions when deciding whether a non-compete places an unreasonable hardship on the former employee.
 The manner in which the employment relationship ended, for example, can affect how the court will view the case.
 If the employee voluntarily resigned to take a job with a competitor, or to start a competing business, the court is more likely to enforce the non-competition agreement.
 On the other hand, if the employee was laid off, or arbitrarily terminated, the court will be more likely to view restrictions on the ex-employee’s ability to earn a living as overly burdensome.
 As a matter of public policy, it is better to have a laid-off employee gainfully employed by a competitor than unemployed.